oracle/odpi/doc/src/public_functions/dpiPool.rst

 .. function:: int dpiPool_getTimeout(dpiPool \*pool, uint32_t \*value)

-    Returns the amount of time, in seconds, after which idle sessions in the pool are terminated, but only when another session is released back to the pool.
+    Returns the length of time (in seconds) after which idle sessions in the pool are terminated.
+Note that termination only occurs when another session is released back to the pool.
+A value of 0 means that no ide sessions are terminated.

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

     **pool** [IN] -- a reference to the pool from which the timeout for idle sessions is to be retrieved.
+If the reference is NULL or invalid an error is returned.

+    **value** [OUT] -- a pointer to the value which will be populated upon successful completion of this function.

+.. function:: int dpiPool_getWaitTimeout(dpiPool \*pool, uint32_t \*value)

+    Returns the amount of time (in milliseconds) that the caller will wait for a session to become available in the pool before returning an error.

+    The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

+    **pool** [IN] -- a reference to the pool from which the wait timeout is to be retrieved.
 If the reference is NULL or invalid an error is returned.

     **value** [OUT] -- a pointer to the value which will be populated upon successful completion of this function.